ilya-markevich/node-koa-validator/README.md

 # Usage

-The middleware creates validator which contains three [dee-validators](https://github.com/ilya-markevich/node-validator) for ctx.request.body, ctx.params and ctx.request.query objects.
+The middleware creates validator which contains three [dee-validators](https://github.com/ilya-markevich/node-validator) for `ctx.request.body`, `ctx.params` and `ctx.request.query` objects.
 You can use each of the validators separately.

 The example of code: